Ability of error correlations to improve the performance of variational quantum algorithms: Symmetries of the QAOA SK cost function landscape

-Note that the fluctuator models of the main text are spatio-temporally correlated Pauli error channels if the error operation $V$ is a Pauli operator.
-Also note that if a set of transformations generate a symmetry group of cost function landscape, also the inverses of the transformations, and any composition of transformations, form symmetries of the cost function landscape.
+the circuit realization in case of noise realization $a$. \end{definition} Spatiotemporally correlated Pauli channels effectively insert Pauli operations into the circuit stochastically and can hence be considered to be a form of stochastic unitary error, where all unitaries are Pauli operators and where the probability distribution may be correlated in space and time.
+The fluctuator models of the main text are spatiotemporally correlated Pauli channels if the error operation $V$ is a Pauli operator.
+Note that if a set of transformations generates a symmetry group of the cost function landscape, also the inverses and any composition of those transformations form symmetries of the cost function landscape.

-\begin{lemma} Any $n$-qubit QAOA SK cost function landscape $\tilde C(\bbeta,\bgamma)$, obtained using any number of SWAP-gates, and obtained while the ansatz circuit was acted upon by any spatio-temporally correlated Pauli error channel, is invariant under the group generated by the following transformations. \begin{enumerate} \item Translation of any $\gamma_k$ by $2\pi$, \item Translation of any $\beta_k$ by $1\pi$. \item Negation of any $\beta_k$ (i.e. $\beta_k\mapsto -\beta_k$) and simultaneous translation of $\gamma_k$ and $\gamma_{k+1}$ by $\pi$.
-(For the last $\beta$-parameter, that is, the edge case $k=r$, only $\gamma_k=\gamma_r$ needs to be translated by $\pi$.) \item Simultaneous negation of all parameters. \end{enumerate} \end{lemma}
+\begin{lemma} Any $n$-qubit QAOA SK cost function landscape $\tilde C(\bgamma,\bbeta)$, obtained using any number of SWAP gates while the ansatz circuit was acted upon by any spatiotemporally correlated Pauli channel, is invariant under the group generated by the following transformations. \begin{enumerate} \item Translation of any $\gamma_k$ by $2\pi$, \item Translation of any $\beta_k$ by $1\pi$. \item Negation of any $\beta_k$ (i.e., $\beta_k\mapsto -\beta_k$) and simultaneous translation of $\gamma_k$ and $\gamma_{k+1}$ by $\pi$.
+(For the last $\beta$ parameter, that is, the edge case $k=r$, only $\gamma_k=\gamma_r$ needs to be translated by $\pi$.) \item Simultaneous negation of all parameters. \end{enumerate} \end{lemma}